Environment

 Release: RRJQTMVKRS

-convox env edit allows you to interactively update your environment variables in a terminal editor 😊
+convox env edit opens a terminal editor where you can interactively update your environment variables.

 You can use convox env edit along with convox releases to restore an Environment Variable set from another release: